 We fax the case resolution to the medical group/IPA for each case serviced.
 Denials require a letter sent to both member and care provider stating why we denied the requested service.
 The letter outlines the process for filing standard and expedited appeals.

 Delegates that receive requests for services must make decisions and provide notification within applicable regulatory and accreditation timeframes.
 We hold the delegate to the most stringent requirements for approvals, extensions of decision turnaround times, denials, delays, partial approvals and modification of requested services.

 Find additional information in Chapter 6: Medical Management, Medical Management Denials/ Adverse Determinations.

 Qualifications of Who Can Deny or Make Adverse Determinations

 Only physicians or appropriately licensed clinical personnel can deny or make adverse determinations based on medical necessity.
 This physician reviewer may be a physician, doctoral level clinical psychologist or pharmacist as appropriate to the requested service.

 The physician reviewer must have a current unrestricted license.
 Delegates must provide evidence of verification according to credentialing requirements.

-For MA, the delegate must verify that the physician reviewer has experience showing knowledge of Medicare coverage criteria.
-Evidence of verification may include content of curriculum vitae, training as part of on-boarding process, training after on-boarding, or interaction between our Medical Director and the delegate’s physician reviewers.
+For MA, the delegate must verify the physician reviewer has experience showing knowledge of Medicare coverage criteria.
+Evidence of verification may include content of curriculum vitae, training as part of onboarding process, training after onboarding, or interaction between our medical director and the delegate’s physician reviewers.
 Evidence may also include review of denial records or files indicating appropriate use of criteria applicable to the request for services and member’s condition.